The Footsteps of Jesus

 of love to that which the law of Moses required.
 The love prescribed by the

 law is that of delight.
-The one was loving-kindness—that is, the love
+The one was loving-kindness — that is, the

-of the kind, or the love of man as man; the other is the love of man as a
+love of the kind, or the love of man as man; the other is the love of man as

-follower of Christ.
-And not merely are they different in their nature—but
+a follower of Christ.
+And not merely are they different in their nature —

 Legislator Himself, in the latter case, proposing His own example as the

 motive to, and the model of, obedience.
-"A new commandment I give unto you,
+"A new command I give you: Love one

 Again, the importance of love appears from the